sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/interfaces.rst

     sage: n = G.order(); n
     120

-For some GAP functionality, you should install two optional Sage packages.
+For some GAP functionality, you should install an optional Sage packages.
 This can be done with the command::

-    sage -i gap_packages database_gap
+    sage -i gap_packages

 Singular